Frequently Asked Questions

 Where can I donate PPE from my lab to support CSU's efforts?

 If you have personal protective equipment, CSU will accept donations to be used by campus health care providers and labs engaged in critical research related to the novel coronavirus.
-Please see instructions on the Central Receiving website for donating equipment through April 2.
+Please see instructions on the Central Receiving website for donating equipment.

 As a supervisor, what should I do if one of my employees is exposed to COVID-19?

-For supervisors, this guide posted to the CSU coronovirus website has information on what to do if an employee is exposed or tests positive for COVID-19.
+For supervisors, this guide posted to the CSU coronavirus website has information on what to do if an employee is exposed or tests positive for COVID-19.

 Where do I find the latest updates from the University?

-For continuing updates about COVID-19, please visit the CSU Safety coronavirus website for University communications.
+For continuing updates about COVID-19, please visit the CSU COVID-19 Recovery website for University communications.
 It is important that you check your @colostate email and University sources for the most up-to-date information.